lateralblast/blockheads/README.md

 ## Notes

-The script will look for a whitelist file in the same directory of the script if a whitelist or whitelist file is not specified.
+The script will look for a allowlist file in the same directory of the script if a allowlist or allowlist file is not specified.

-If a whitelist is not given it will exit.
+If a allowlist is not given it will exit.

 ## Requirements